serialc/digilego_project_site_hugo/digilego/content/en/_index.md

 # Methodology resources

-The digilego project focuses on the development of methodology resources in the goegraphy and environmental science of the following domains.
+The digilego project focuses on the development of methodology resources in geography and environmental science within the following domains.

 {{< rawhtml >}}
   <div class="w-100 flex flex-wrap mb5">